-The Ice water test requires that you fill a glass of water to the top with ice.
+The ice water test requires that you fill a glass of water to the top with ice.
 Pour cold water until the glass overflows.
 Insert your thermometer and wait to check the readings.

 Can you use a food thermometer on humans?

-Yes.
+Yes, you can.
 However, it is not a very hygienic option.
 If used on humans, ensure you clean and sanitize properly before returning to the kitchen.

 Using a food thermometer is easy and it saves lots of time spent guessing or checking again and again.
-With it, you can get accurate temperature measurement and avoid the doubt that comes with relying only on the food’s physical look, its tenderness, or other means of knowing when your meat is done.
+With it, you can get accurate temperature measurements, and avoid the doubt that comes with relying only on the food’s physical look, its tenderness, or other means of knowing when your meat is done.